devlab-oy/sepa/README.md

   * NDCAMT54L = Saapuvat XML viitemaksu (saapuva)

-  * wsdl: Path to the WSDL file.
-Is identical at least between finnish banks except for the address.

 * content: The actual payload to send.
 The creation of this file may be supported by the client at some point.

 * file_reference: File reference for :download_file command

-* hmac: SHA-1 hmac seal generated with personal pin as key, certificate signing request as value
+* pin: Your personal pin-code provided by the bank

 * service: For testing value is service, otherwise ISSUER